 At the inception of WIPP, criteria were developed that address the design requirements (DOE, 1984).
 They pertained to all aspects of the mined facility and its operation as a pilot plant for the demonstration of technical and operational methods for permanent disposal of contact-handled and remote-handled TRU waste.
 In 1994, as the WIPP focus moved toward the permanent disposal of TRU waste, these design requirements were reassessed and replaced by a new set of requirements called system design descriptions.
-Table 8-1 shows the comparison of these design requirements with conditions actually observed in the underground from July 2007 through June 2008.
+Table 8-1 shows the comparison of these design requirements with conditions actually observed in the underground from July 2008 through June 2009.

 Normal drift and room maintenance continued during this reporting period with rib, roof, and floor scaling and trimming in various locations, and rock bolts and wire mesh installed as needed.
-Supplemental ground control systems consisting of resin-anchored bolts were installed in select locations in the E-140 and W-170 drifts and the E-300 shop area.
+Supplemental ground control systems consisting of resin-anchored bolts were installed in select locations.
 Some of these supplemental systems also included roof mats.

-New geomechanical instrumentation was installed in Panel 5 and its access drifts, as well as in various locations throughout the repository to replace mined-out instruments.
-Monitoring no longer continues in non-accessible areas except in closed rooms in Panel 4.
+New geomechanical instrumentation was installed in Panel 6 and its access drifts, as well as in various locations throughout the repository to replace mined-out instruments.
+Monitoring no longer continues in non-accessible areas except in Panel 4.
 All accessible areas of the underground are connected to data-loggers or are monitored manually.